TACC-Cloud/agave-docs/docs/agave/documentation/user-guide/app-management-tutorial/_app-wrapper-tutorial.rst

      <td>executionSystem</td>
      <td>X</td>
      <td>string</td>
-     <td>An Tapis-registered EXECUTION system upon which you have execute and app registration permissions where jobs will run</td>
+     <td>a Tapis-registered EXECUTION system upon which you have execute and app registration permissions where jobs will run</td>
    </tr>
    <tr>
      <td>helpURI</td>